-- If the results are positive, can the student still take classes and receive other forms of financial aid?
+- If the results are positive, can I still take classes and receive other forms of financial aid?
 The drug screening results are only used to determine your eligibility for WV Invests Grant funding.
-The results will not impact your eligibility to receive other forms of financial aid (Pell Grants, student loans, etc.), nor with they affect your ability to enroll in classes at your institution. .
+The results will not impact your eligibility to receive other forms of financial aid (Federal Pell Grant, student loans, etc.) nor will they impact your ability to enroll in classes at your institution.

 - Can I appeal the drug screening results?

-Yes, you may appeal the results of the drug screening by taking a retest.
+Yes, you may appeal the results of the drug screening through a retest of the original specimen.